Automatic Critical Mechanic Discovery Using Playtraces in Video Games: Evaluation

 Figure~\ref{fig:win-rate} displays a comparison of win rates between the agents, and Figure~\ref{fig:scores} displays average normalized scores with a $95\%$ confidence interval.
 Scores are normalized by level using the maximum and minimum obtainable scores for that level and then averaged together.
 Zelda and Solarfox both have fixed maximum and minimum scores for all levels.
 Because the maximum score value in Plants is based on randomness, we instead score agent performance by their survival time.
 RealPortals does not have an upper bound on score due to the nature of its game mechanics, so we clamp scoring to the minimum optimal score needed to solve each level.

 From Figure~\ref{fig:comparison}, it can be seen that the playtrace method was able to achieve better performance than the vanilla MCTS on all games, and better performance than the \emph{AtDelfi} method on Plants.
 The \emph{AtDelfi} method appears to have a higher average score on RealPortals.
 However, due to the confidence interval for both of the augmented agents, we can assume that the score difference between the two is most likely the result of random noise.
 The low win rates in RealPortals may be a response to the complexity of the game.
 Because of this complexity, achieving a higher score is a mixed signal: it could mean the agent is closer to winning, but it could also mean the agent is simply abusing the game rule of repetitively going through a portal to get more points.
+The \emph{All} mechanics agent seems to perform better on Plants, with comparable performance in Solarfox and the worst performance in Zelda.